IDMNYU/IdeationPrototyping_LadyK/FlowChart_ConstantIO.md

 From there, work backwards idenitifying tasks that need to be done/resolved in order to reach the next step.
 Keep working backwards, breaking things down into smaller steps.
 You should work to the point of being able to do something tomorrow.

 Many times, it works back to the point of information gathering.
 What type of information do you need?
 What research do you need to do?

+The goal is: What do you need to do to start tomorrow?

+Identify these and create a loose schedule for yourself.

+If your list/chart is short/small, then simply Start your Constant I/O project!